 TRANSACTION UPSIDES/OPTIONALITY

-The sale will monetize Enron’s entire position in CEG and CEG-Rio and is expected to enhance the Enron sale process for the Gaspart Companies.
+As well as monetizing Enron’s entire position in CEG and CEG-Rio, this transaction, because of the Petrobras waiver of its first refusal rights with respect to the Gaspart LDCs, is expected to significantly enhance the Enron sale process for these LDCs.
+In addition, Global Assets is in discussions with Petrobras regarding the sale of Enron’s interest in Transredes, a Bolivian natural gas and petroleum products pipeline.

-EXIT STRATEGY

-N/A

 RISK MATRIX